juntagrico/juntagrico-billing/README.md

 ### Modifying or adding bills

-There are to modes to view an existing bill object:
+There are two modes to view an existing bill object:
 - admin view of the bill. click on the first column of a bill row to open the bill in django admin.
 - user view of the bill. click on the last columdn of a bill row to open the bill as the user will see it.